How to hide your IP address: a complete guide

 Turning your smartphone into a back-connect proxy

-Using Multilogin on a separate computer through TeamViewer, which is also connected to the mobile internet, can become tedious and time-consuming.
-Luckily, we designed a method to eliminate the in-the-middle PC completely.
-With this method, you will be able to access your residential mobile IPs by simply using a back-connect proxy.
+Using Multilogin on a separate computer through TeamViewer, also connected to the mobile internet, can become tedious and time-consuming.
+Luckily, we designed a method to eliminate the in-the-middle PC.
+With this method, you can access your residential mobile IPs using a back-connect proxy.

-The general idea behind this method is that you install a VPN (Virtual Private Network) client on your mobile phone and then connect your computer to that VPN.
-Please note that hereafter we use VPN term to refer to technology as compared to a VPN service referred previously.
+The general idea behind this method is to install a VPN (Virtual Private Network) client on your mobile phone and then connect your computer to that VPN.
+Please note that hereafter we use the VPN term to refer to technology compared to a VPN service.

 Things you will need before getting started

 There are plenty of VPS services on the internet.
-You do not need a high-performance one – just choose the one that has at least 512MB RAM.
-All of the parameters, like RAM, IP address and OS (Debian 8.0 x64) can be selected, when setting up your VPS.
+You do not need a high-performance one – choose the one with at least 512MB RAM.
+All parameters, like RAM, IP address, and OS (Debian 8.0 x64) can be selected when setting up your VPS.
 Debian 8.0 x64 operation system should be available in most VPS service providers.
-You should be able to set up a VPN server on other Unix-based operating systems as well but our instructions are tailored to Debian 8.0 x64.
+You should be able to set up a VPN server on other Unix-based operating systems, but our instructions are tailored to Debian 8.0 x64.

 Install and launch an OpenVPN server on your VPS.
 Instructions are available here.
 Please note that you need to configure your OpenVPN server in the following ways: